 Eckehard Stier was born and raised in Dresden, and he has gone on to make a mark on the global music scene.
 His career began as a member of the famous Dresden Kreuzchor, where he was the first-prize winner of the Rudolf Mauersberger scholarship.
 His first appointment as a music director was with the Gerhart-Hauptmann-Theatre Görlitz and the New Lausitz Philharmonic and he was the Chief Conductor oft he Auckland Philhamonia Orchestra from 2009 - 2015.

 He has since appeared as guest conductor with the London Symphony, London Philharmonic Orchestra, Tokyo Philharmonic and the Melbourne Symphony Orchestra, Dresdner Philharmonie, Staatskapelle Halle, Münchner Symphoniker, MDR Sinfonieorchester, Robert Schumann Philharmonie Chemnitz and the WDR Radio Orchestra Cologne.
-2019 Eckehard Stier will return to the Bochumer Symphoniker, Nederlands Philharmonisch Orkest and to the Orchester di Massimo Bellini Catania.
-Also he will give his Debut with the Essener Philharmonic Orchestra and he will work with the world famous ensemble Amarcord.
+2021 Eckehard Stier will make his debut with the Staatsphilharmonie Rheinland-Pfalz and in Israel.
+He returns to the podium of the Orchestra of the Swan and the Massimo Bellini Catania Orchestra.
 He has also conducted recordings with London Symphony, Auckland Philharmonia and with the Orchestra of the Swan.

 Maestro Stier has developed fruitful relationships with soloists such as Nicolas Altstaedt, Gilles Apap, Andreas Boyde, Nikolai Demidenko, Per Arne Glorvigen, Cloe Hanslip, Alina Ibragimova, Natalia Lomeiko, Maxim Rysanow, Ragna Schirmer, Cédric Tiberghien and Raphael Walfisch.